-This post provides a summary of my research to date, working toward my PhD thesis, Visual Elements and Visual Paradigms: Re-thinking scientific conceptual figures through graphic design.
-Key references are listed at the bottom of this post.
+This post provides a summary of my research to date and was updated following the submission of my PhD thesis, Visual Elements and Visual Paradigms: Re-thinking scientific conceptual figures through graphic design, in September 2019.
+Some key references are listed at the bottom of the post.

 Philosopher of science Thomas Kuhn stated that scientific knowledge advances in a series of paradigms (Kuhn, 1996), and the longer a scientific paradigm persists, the more specialised its scientific language, both visual and verbal, becomes.
 It can be argued that each paradigm also has an associated image that represents that particular scientific concept.
 Kuhn uses Copernicus’ theory of a heliocentric solar system as a prime example of a scientific paradigm.
 Copernicus also produced a diagram that perfectly encapsulated his theory, and this has been used ever since, in a wide variety of forms, as the visual representation of the heliocentric solar system; a visual paradigm.